 High Administrative Costs

 Sure, designing a new system and installing it bears a cost.
 A system upgrade also requires a dedicated budget.
-However, over time, the cost of operating an inefficient administrative and/or operational system can run higher than cost of installation or a system upgrade.
+However, over time, the cost of operating an inefficient administrative and/or operational system can run higher than the cost of installation or a system upgrade.
 Does your company’s high administrative cost prohibit your ability to provide competitive bids for products, projects or services?
-If so, you can benefit from an assessment of your IT and business systems to learn how you can drive down administrative cost and improve business performance.
+If so, you can benefit from an assessment of your IT and business systems to learn how you can drive down administrative costs and improve business performance.

-In addition to high administrative labor costs associated with paper driven systems, we should also consider:
+In addition to high administrative labor costs associated with paper-driven systems, we should also consider:

 - Cost of generating, moving, and storing paper: This includes the cost of paper, printers, and storage space, as well as labor costs for moving.
 Also factor in the inefficiencies associated with retrieving the information when needed.

-- Impact to production: Manufacturing equipment often requires large capital investment.
+- Impact on production: Manufacturing equipment often requires large capital investment.
 For this reason, manufacturers strive to minimize equipment downtime, and maximize equipment run time.
 Any operation or action that results in equipment downtime will reduce production capacity.
 Inefficient administrative systems can produce system slowdowns (or equipment downtime) due to the paperwork not keeping up with the production schedule.

-- Incidence of Errors: Manual entry inherently increases risk of errors.
+- Incidence of Errors: Manual entry inherently increases the risk of errors.
 Manual entry allows freedom to choose designations not relevant to the field.
 Additionally, manual entry on paper relies on penmanship and interpretation.
 All of these factors combine to produce errors, which require time and expense to repair.

-By contrast, using a data driven system significantly drives most of these administrative costs.
-Even if you are not using a paper driven system, you still may have some inherent administrative inefficiencies built into your system.
+By contrast, using a data-driven system significantly drives most of these administrative costs.
+Even if you are not using a paper-driven system, you still may have some inherent administrative inefficiencies built into your system.
 For example, data generated by applications operating on different platforms can output data in different formats.
 As a result, translation is necessary to enable using the two different data sets as feeds to a separate application.
-The translation process can be imperfect, causing inefficient and error prone workarounds.
+The translation process can be imperfect, causing inefficient and error-prone workarounds.

 As your IT systems age, and as emerging technologies appear in your industry, you may find difficulty managing transactions in the normal course of business.
-You may realize an increasing need to translate data between your system and those of suppliers, vendors and customers that operate more advanced systems.
+You may realize an increasing need to translate data between your system and those of suppliers, vendors, and customers that operate more advanced systems.
 This situation results in an increased overall cost of production and sometimes causes productivity decline.
 The right IT system upgrade can help resolve issues with incompatible systems.

 Departmental Interface Issues

 Unless all of your systems are highly integrated, you may experience problems tracking orders between departments.
 This is common when data is not stored in a centralized database.
-This situation causes increased cost of production because of the extra steps required to move material through the system.
+This situation causes an increased cost of production because of the extra steps required to move material through the system.
 Additionally, this type of arrangement (non-integrated system components) often induces errors inherent to data translation, particularly when performed manually.
-These errors cost time to correct, which drives up cost of production and drives down production efficiency.
+These errors cost time to correct, which drives up the cost of production and drives down production efficiency.